PythonicCafe/cookiecutter-dokku-django/{{ cookiecutter.project_slug }}/README.md

 For each service we have a default environment file named `docker/env/<service>`.
 If you need to change any of the default variables, create a file `docker/env/<service>.local` and put them there.
 This file will be ignored by Git and docker compose will load it right after the default one (overwriting the values with your version).
+This way we avoid adding credentials and other sensitive data to the repository.

+> Note: if you need to add a new environment variable that will be used by the whole team, define at least a dummy
+> value in the main env file for the service, so everyone can run the system correctly.

 ## Backup

-You may need to backup the following directories:
+You may need to backup the following directories (or the equivalent Dokku directories in production):
-- `docker/data/web` in case your Web application stores user data in `/data` (or equivalent Dokku volume on production server)
+- `docker/data/web` in case your Web application stores user data in `/data`
-- `docker/data/db` for the database (or equivalent Dokku volume on production server)
+- `docker/data/db` for the database
+{%- if cookiecutter.enable_minio == "y" %}
+- `docker/data/storage` for the MinIO files
+{%- endif %}

 ## Services